The Treatise on Sovereign Wealth

 III.
 Self-Custody as Ethics

-Custody is not a technical detail.
+Custody is a moral position before it is a technical detail.

 To delegate custody is to delegate sovereignty.
 To outsource control is to accept dependency.
 Every custodian introduces a veto.

-Self-custody is not paranoia.
+Self-custody reflects responsibility, not paranoia.

-Not your keys is not a slogan.
+“Not your keys” is a boundary statement, not a slogan.

 IV.
 Time Preference and Deflationary Thinking